brucou/movie-search-app/article/article.md

 craft detailed specifications, user flows, design your screens, and do the programming.
 It does not look bad.
 If it was not for all those bugs...

-In this article, we are going to use this simple online movie search application to showcase the benefits of using explicit state machines in the modelization and implementation of user interfaces.
+In this article, we are going to use this simple online movie search application to explain how using explicit state machines in the modelization and implementation of user interfaces leads to **robust** and **maintainable** interfaces.
 We start with describing the search application, and end up presenting the state machine formalism.
-In the process we will reveal the implicit state machine complected in our code and show how state machine modeling leads to robust and maintainable interfaces.
+In the process we will reveal the implicit state machine complected in our code and show the advantages of using an explicit one instead.

-The concept may be novel to some, and this article covers them relatively fast.
-Do not hesitate to pause and rewind, consult the code, and leave your code questions on stack overflow.
+While the concept may be novel to some, and this article covers them relatively fast, I encourage you to pause and rewind when lost, consult the code examples, and leave your code questions on stack overflow.

 ## The movie search app
 Your preliminary analysis produced detailed specifications and a set of screens corresponding to